wieslawsoltes/Dock/docs/dock-code-only.md

    dotnet run
    ```

-The window will show a single document hosted by `DockControl` without using XAML or MVVM helpers.
+The window will show a document dock flanked by left and bottom tool panes without using XAML or MVVM helpers.

 You can find a complete project in the repository under
 [`samples/DockCodeOnlySample`](../samples/DockCodeOnlySample).